P2PModels/task-allocation-prototype/task-allocation/README.md

 ## Structure

-This boilerplate has the following structure:
+This app has the following structure:

 ```md
 root